khooi8913/khooi8913.github.io/index.md

 ## Research Interests

-My research interests lie in the domain of programmable networks, particularly in exploring new applications/ use cases/ design paradigms with programmable data planes and software-defined networking (SDN).
+My research interests lie in the domain of programmable networks, particularly in exploring new applications/ use cases/ design paradigms with programmable data planes and software-defined networking (SDN) in cellular and/or data-center networks.

 ## News